qztseng/taiwan-stock-analyzer/README.md

 -   **Functionality**:
     -   Provides a search input with autocomplete suggestions powered by the backend's search API.
     -   Captures user selections for companies and a start date.
-    -   Makes a single, streamlined API call per company to the backend's `/api/revenue` endpoint.
+    -   Makes API calls to the backend for revenue and market capitalization data.
+    -   Uses `Promise.allSettled` to gracefully handle API responses, ensuring the UI remains responsive even if some requests fail.
-    -   Receives the complete dataset from the backend and uses Chart.js to render analytical charts and populate the data table.
+    -   Receives the complete dataset from the backend and uses Chart.js to render analytical charts (with labeled axes) and populate the data table.
+    -   Displays market capitalization data formatted in "億" (100M) TWD and "M" (Million) USD for readability.

 ### 2. Backend (`server.js`)